sinch/docs/docs/conversation/conversation-channel-support/conversation-telegram-bot.md

 ##### Receiving Status

-Telegram Bot does not provide delivery status, the positive status of a messages delivery to Telegran channel will be `QUEUED_ON_CHANNEL`.
+Telegram Bot does not provide delivery status, the positive status of a message delivery to Telegram channel will be `QUEUED_ON_CHANNEL`.

 ```json